Code-Institute-Submissions/theCupCakeFactory/README.md

 the copntact page is laid out with a contact from in the cneter of the page under the main hero image.
 Each field is identificable and any fields that are required are called out when the user clicks the contant us button.
 There is also a rest button in case of any user mistakes.

 ### 5.2 Manual Testing
-Navigation - Repeated steps on all pages.
+1. Navigation - Repeated steps on all pages.

-Click on logo to confirm that it navigates to landing page.
+* Click on logo to confirm that it navigates to the home page.
-Click on all navigation links to verify that they direct to the indicated page.
+* Click on all navigation links to verify that they direct to the correct pages.
-Verify that the current page the user is on, is highlighted as active in the menu.
+* Verify that the current page the user is on, is highlighted as active in the menu with border underline.
-Verify that the navigation menu shifts to from hamburger on screens of 991px and above.
+* Verify that the navigation menu adjusts to the size of differnet screens.
+The navigation menu should shift from right to left and cwnter for moblies.

-Landing page
+2. Home page
-Verify that the scroll prompt works only on screens 991px and above.
+* Verification that the banner on the hero imgae plays when the page is loaeded and continues to do so
+* Verify thta the animation on the three images plays once the page is loaded.
-Verify that the link to make an appointment directs the user to the contact page.
+* Verify that the call to action contact button redirects to the correct page.

-Portfolio
+3. Gallery
-Verify that the image carousel is functional, and clicks through the images.
+* Verify that the image carousel is functional, and clicks through the images.
-Verify that images are confined to the carousel and not overflowing it.
+* Verify that images are confined to the carousel and not overflowing it.

-Paint
+4. Prices
-Verify that the stockist button pops open a modal.
+* Verify that the stockist button pops open a modal.
-Verify that the modal contains a table with stockist information.
+* Verify that the modal contains a table with stockist information.
-Verify that modal closes when the 'X' button is selected, or the user clicks on the screen anywhere outside of the modal window.
+* Verify that modal closes when the 'X' button is selected, or the user clicks on the screen anywhere outside of the modal window.

-Contact
+5. Contact
-Verify that all elements that are set to required are working.
+*Verify that all elements that are set to required are working.
-Verify that valid email address is needed with relevant '@' included.
+*Verify that valid email address is needed with relevant '@' included.
-Verify that 'Submit' button directs user to a success page.
+*Verify that 'Submit' button directs user to a success page.

-Form success
+6. Contact Form success
-Verify that navigation elements work the same as all other pages.
+* Verify that navigation elements work the same as all other pages.
-Verify that the page automatically redirects the user to the services page after 10 seconds, as indicated.
+* Verify that the page automatically redirects the user to the services page after 10 seconds, as indicated.

-Footer - Repeated steps on all pages.
+7. Footer - Repeated steps on all pages.
-Verify that the social media links open in a new tab.
+* Verify that the social media links open in a new tab.
-Verify that the email link directs the user to a custom 404 error page when selected.
+* Verify that the email link directs the user to a custom 404 error page when selected.
-Verify that the 404 error page 'Return home' link brings the user back to the landing page.
+* Verify that the 404 error page 'Return home' link brings the user back to the landing page.
-Verify that the phone number shown is dialled when selected.
+* Verify that the phone number shown is dialled when selected.
-Verify that the website hyperlink directs the user back to the landing page.
+* Verify that the website hyperlink directs the user back to the landing page.

 ### Additional Testing